DIDSR/DICaugment/docs/source/installation.rst

                 source myenv/bin/activate

-4. Install Albumentations3D and its dependencies using `pip`:
+4. Install DICaugment and its dependencies using `pip`:

     .. code-block:: bash

-        pip install albumentations3d
+        pip install dicaugment

-This will install Albumentations3D along with the required dependencies.
+This will install DICaugment along with the required dependencies.

-5. Verify the installation by importing Albumentations3D in Python:
+5. Verify the installation by importing DICaugment in Python:

     .. code-block:: python

-        import albumentations3d as A
+        import dicaugment as dca

 If no errors occur, the installation was successful.